D3lt4lph4/papers/docs/datasets/imageclassification.md

-# Datasets for image classification
+# Datasets for image classification and detection

 _last modified : 19-07-2019_